Lampjaw/discordgobot/README.md

 ### [Model] CommandPayload

+`CommandID` - The identifier of the command definition

 `Message Message` - The entire message received that activated the command

 `Arguments map[string]string` - Contain a hash of all configured CommandDefinitionArguments that could be parsed